fnparr/IndustryAccelerators-RemoteData/README.md

 * for life event prediction  analytics, sample data source is [event.csv](../../datasets/event.csv)
 * for customer segmentation and customer churn analytics sample data source is [full_customer_history.csv](../../datasets/customer_full_summary_latest.csv)

-After this source data setup in steps 6 - 8 in the demo/tutorial we will describe how to discover and read from this remote data asset in ICP for Data and use the resulting data to train and score AI/ ML Models executing in ICP For Data.
+After this source data setup in steps 6 - 8 in the demo/tutorial we will describe how to discover and read from this remote data asset in CP4D and use the resulting data to train scroe and deply score AI/ ML Models CP4D.

-This provides a *pattern* for how to get an ICP for Data advanced analytics model to read and use remote data a common situation when ICP for Data is used to provide scalable analytics using data from an existing Enterprise Data warehouse.
+This provides a *pattern* for how to get an ICP for Data advanced analytics model to read and use remote data a common situation when CP4D is used to provide scalable analytics using data from an existing Enterprise Data warehouse.

 <h4> Steps to load smaple data into new table </h4>